salsalabs/classic_pdfs/README.md

 python3 -m pip install -r requirements.txt
 python3 pages.py --help
 ```
-### Installation steps
+### Detailed steps

 1. Start the shell.
 Change to the directory where you want the applicaiton to be stored.
     ```
     cd SOMEWHERE
     ```

-1. Clone the app's repository.
+2. Clone the app's repository.
 It will end up in a directory named `classic_pdefs`.
   ```
   git clone https://github.com/salsalabs/classic_pdfs.git
   ```

-1. Change to the newly created directory.
+3. Change to the newly created directory.
   ```
   cd classic_pdfs
   ```

-1. Install a virtual environment.
+4. Install a virtual environment.
 This is really helpful for managing the packages that need to be installed to make this app work.
   ```
   python3 -m venv .
   ```

-1. Installing a virtual environment creates directories and fills them with useful stuff.
+5. Installing a virtual environment creates directories and fills them with useful stuff.
 [Please click here](https://docs.python.org/3/library/venv.html) if you'd like to learn more about what gets installed.

-1. Activate the virtual environment.
-    **Note: You'll need to do this every time you want to use the application.**
+6. Activate the virtual environment. *Note: You'll need to do this every time you run the application.**

 ```
 source ./bin/activate
 ```

-1. Install dependencies from the standard Python package repository.
+7. Install dependencies from the standard Python package repository.
 ```
 python3 -m pip install --upgrade pip python3 -m pip install -r requirements.txt